-Chapter 2 OUICK START
+Chapter 2 QUICK START

 You don't need a robot to operate MOBILEROBOTS' SONARNL software.
-SonARNL lets you connect a client, such as MobileEyesTM, with a MobileSimTM-simulated robot server.
-Accordingly, you may exercise all of SonARNL's sonar-based robot-control, -localization, and -navigation, as well as the many other MOBILEROBOTS software features of ARIA, ARNetworking and so on, without fiddling with hardware.
+SonARNL lets you connect a client, such as MobileEyes, with a MobileSim-simulated robot server.
+Accordingly, you may exercise all of SonARNL's sonar-based control, localization and navigation, as well as the many other MOBILEROBOTS software features of ARIA, ARNetworking and so on, without fiddling with hardware.